AugustoCiuffoletti/matilda/README.md

 For a more detailed view of the log use `docker-compose logs`.

-On the first run, the server creates an administration account for you: the username is root, the password is *admin*.
+On the first run, the server creates an administration account for you: the username is "admin", the password is *admin*.
 You are prevented from removing the *root* account, but you can change the password.
 This is strongly encouraged if you are not planning to use this service as a sandbox.

-To access the service with your browser, use the URL `https://<address>` replacing *address* with the IP address or the hostname of the server (*localhost* included).
+To access the service with your browser, use the URL `https://<address>` replacing *address* with the IP address or the hostname of the server.
 You can use `http.//` as well, with reduced security.

 ## Improving security

 Use a certificate provided by a Certification Authority (like [Letsencrypt](https://letsencrypt.org), which provides free certificates which must be renewed every 90 days) and copy it in the *nginx_conf* directory.

-## Backup, restore, share the database

-*DA TESTARE - TO BE TESTED*

-The two directories named *db* and *dbconfig* contain your database.
-To make a backup copy you can create a zip archive containing the two directories, using a timestamp in the filename.
-To restore the database, unzip the archive.
-In the same way the database can be shared with collaborators. **Always kill the service while performing such operations**.

 # OS specific suggestions